jtfinnegan81/jtfinnegan81.github.io/README.md

-# jtfinnegan81.github.io
+# Jake Finnegan - Data Scientist
 Hello All!
-My name is Jake Finnegan, and I am a Data Scientist, currently enrolled in the Master's of Buisness Analytics Program at William & Mary.
+My name is Jake Finnegan, and i'm a Data Scientist, enrolled in the Master's of Buisness Analytics Program at William & Mary.
-I currenly work as a Consultant for the Department of Defense, where I develop Dashboards and Find Analytical Insights for my clients.
+I currenly work as a Consultant for the Department of Defense, where I develop and find analytical insights through data.

-This is something I have been working on for class:
+Here are some examples I have been working on for class:
 -[Time Series Decomposition](/timeSeries/index.md)